 Unless you can expand an agreement to include key supplier executives who realize they should not drive you to seek alternatives, your primary goal should be to ensure that you do not face this situation the next time you negotiate.

-Related Article: Dealmaking – Are You Overly Committed to the Deal?
+Related BATNA Article: Dealmaking – Are You Overly Committed to the Deal?

-Discover step-by-step techniques for avoiding common business negotiation pitfalls when you download a FREE copy of our BATNA Basics: Boost Your Power at the Bargaining Table special report from Harvard Law School.
+Discover step-by-step techniques for avoiding common business negotiation pitfalls when you download, BATNA Basics: Boost Your Power at the Bargaining Table, a FREE special report from the Program on Negotiation at Harvard Law School.